 The population of Red-shouldered hawks has increased over the last 50 years in their range.
 The biggest threat to this species is the clearing of wooded areas where they nest and breed.
 Learn more about the Red-shouldered hawk here.

 3. Sharp-shinned Hawk

 The Sharp-shinned Hawk is the smallest hawk in Canada and the United States.
 They can be found all over the place in North America, including Florida.
-However the areas of breeding only, year-round, migrations, and non-breeding are very spotty throughout its range.
-You can see their range map here.
+However, the areas of breeding only, year-round, migrations, and non-breeding are very spotty throughout its range.

 4. Short-tailed Hawk

 - Length: 16 to 17 inches

 - Wingspan: 35 to 40 inches

 The Short-tailed Hawk, a rare and elusive raptor, is primarily found in the southern regions of Florida, making it one of the state’s more unique avian residents.
 While it is also present in parts of Mexico and Central and South America, its presence in the United States is largely limited to Florida.
 Here, it can be found year-round in the southern tip and the Florida Keys, with a breeding distribution that extends into central Florida.

 Characterized by its remarkable agility in the air, the Short-tailed Hawk navigates effortlessly through Florida’s varied habitats, from the dense canopy of the Everglades to the coastal mangroves.
 Its adaptability is further showcased by the existence of two distinct color morphs – a lighter phase and a darker phase – which aid in camouflage and hunting.